MALL-Machine-Learning-in-Live-Sciences/VIBES-docs/docs/usecase.md

 ## Machine Learning prediction

-- Three classification tasks are defined:
+- Two classification tasks are defined:
   - `otus_task` uses PCA-transformed microbiome data to predict the _status_ variable with a positive class of _Cured_.
-  - `vibes_task` uses additional features from the `VIBES` model to predict the _status_ variable with a positive class of _Cured_.
   - `otus_vibes_task` combines the PCA-transformed microbiome data with `VIBES` features to predict the _status_ variable with a positive class of _Cured_.
 - The code uses the `classif.ranger` learner for classification tasks, configured to predict probabilities.
 - Cross-validation with 4 folds due to limited sample size is employed as the outer resampling strategy.